Skip to main content

 Language cannot be considered outside of its social role as the purpose of language is to understand and be understood.
 This carries with it the weight of expectations, hopes, needs, and wishes.
 How we use sounds, gestures, and actions to communicate are social in nature.
 Conversations after all, must eventually have conversational partners.
 Vygotsky emphasized the transactional nature of language as he considered the influence of the social world on our cognitive development.
 Vygotsky emphasized that language was a tool for learning, rather than merely a reflection of what the child knows (1986).
 In fact, the conversational style of those nearest the child influences their language development as they mimic those around them.
 Adult behaviors such as expanding children’s utterances, and recasting and commenting on these utterances, is helpful for growth.
 Parents also differ in their conversational style, and so do siblings.
 Social language indicators include things like responding and turn-taking, or other signs of pragmatic language.
 Children’s language develops when they have experiences with conversational partners who engage with them and nurture their growth.

-This page titled 3.1: Components of language is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christine Pegorraro Schull, Leslie La Croix, Sara E. Miller, Kimberly Sanders Austin, and Julie K. Kidd via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Components of language is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christine Pegorraro Schull, Leslie La Croix, Sara E. Miller, Kimberly Sanders Austin, and Julie K. Kidd via source content that was edited to the style and standards of the LibreTexts platform.